apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/EXPERIMENT_2_GUIDE.md

 }
 ```

-Pretty simple stuff, right?
 We recommend you name it *"Code File 0: Make A Move"*.
 You can give it any name as long as you can identify it.
 After this, submit it, using the respective button.

 ![Code File Creator](./figures/challenge_content_creator_2.png)